-The Land-use Framework constitutes a significant change in how land-use decisions are made in Alberta.
-Implementing the recommended institutional changes and developing individual plans for the six new regions will take time.
-A timeframe for the implementation of the Land-use Framework that outlines the actions of the Land-use Framework is provided in Chapter 12.
 The provincial government has numerous policies and strategies that affect land use, many developed independently and at different times to address changing circumstances.
 As a result, existing policies and strategies are not as well integrated as they could be and often do not provide an understanding of priorities.

 The multiple processes that exist today have created considerable complexity in land-use planning and decision-making.
 Resolving these complexities will require provincial leadership and an integrated planning process.
-A single formalized and integrated process for regionallevel planning currently does not exist in the province.
+A single formalized and integrated process for regional-level planning currently does not exist in the province.

 Establishing a formal regional planning system is the most effective way to implement provincial policy.
-A regional approach will establish land-use management objectives and determine land-use trade offs.
-Regional planning would integrate economic, environmental and social factors and provide the context for future, more detailed planning.
-The regional plan will ensure that land-use, watershed, and airshed planning are aligned with each other.
+A regional approach will establish land-use management objectives and determine land-use trade-offs.
+Regional planning will integrate economic, environmental and social factors and provide the context for future, more detailed planning.
+The regional plan will ensure that planning for land use, water and air quality are aligned with each other.

-A. Provincial Outcomes
+A. Provincial outcomes